fluffy/draft-jennings-game-state-over-rtp/draft-jennings-game-state-over-rtp.md

 must be empty or same size as vertex array and have the u,v coordinate in the texture map for the vertex.

-The triangles array can be of a different size fro the Vertexs array.
+The triangles array can be of a different size from the vertex array.
-Each entry defines one triangle in the mest and contains the index of the three vertex in the vertexes array.
+Each entry defines one triangle in the mesh and contains the index of the three vertex in the vertexes array.
 Vertexes MUST be in counter clockwise order.